sandstorm-io/sandstorm/docs/administering/active-directory.md

 Note that you can also set up Sandstorm to integrate with Active Directory using LDAP bind to authenticate users.
 We recommend Active Directory Federation Services or Microsoft Azure AD Single Sign-On instead.
-Both of these produccts use SAML, which provides a unified login screen for your organization as well as the security advantage that users never type passwords into Sandstorm.
-If you must use LDAP instead, see the general [Sandstorm for Work documentation about LDAP](for-work.md#authentication-provider-ldap) or email support@sandstorm.io.
+Both of these products use SAML for authentication.
+If you must use LDAP bind for authentication instead, see the general [Sandstorm for Work documentation about LDAP](for-work.md#authentication-provider-ldap) or email support@sandstorm.io.

 ## Windows Azure Active Directory